diettim/NMMA/README.md

 # NMMA
-data realease for New Constraints on the Supranuclear Equation of State and the Hubble Constant from  Nuclear Physics - Multi-Messenger Astronomy
+data realease for the article "New Constraints on the Supranuclear Equation of State and the Hubble Constant from  Nuclear Physics - Multi-Messenger Astronomy"